Manage your Amplitude Data settings

 Team reviews

-For larger teams and organizations, it's good practice to require team reviews for any changes made to main.
+For larger teams and organizations, require team reviews for changes made to main.
 With this option, make any changes to your tracking plan in a branch other than main.
-You can specify the number of reviewers required for approval—up to seven—here as well.
+Specify the number of reviewers required for approval, up to seven.

 Public link to your tracking plan

-If you ever want to share your tracking plan, you can do so using the public link provided here on the General tab.
-Just copy it to your clipboard and paste it into an email or Slack message.
-Stakeholders can read it, but they can’t make any changes themselves.
+To share your tracking plan, use the public link on the General tab.
+Copy it to your clipboard and paste it into an email or Slack message.
+Stakeholders can read it but can't make changes.

 You can also enable or disable the public link, which changes the availability for the selected project.
 Click Create Public Link or Delete Public Link.